Easypark falls victim to a cyber attack and loses data

 Only a small amount of customer data was leaked

-By stealing personal data, Easypark explicitly warns of further phishing attacks.
-The company provides those affected with further answers via a few FAQs.
-The most important one: “How do I know if I am affected?”.
-Customers who want to know the answer should open their app.
-There, a banner informs them whether they are among the victims.
+By stealing personal data, Easypark explicitly warns against further phishing attacks.
+The company provides further answers to those affected via a few FAQs.
+The most important of these is: "How do I know if I am affected?"
+Customers who want to know the answer to this question should open their app.
+A banner will then inform them whether they are one of the victims.

 It is currently not clear who carried out the attack on the service provider Easypark.
 There is no information to be found on the leak pages of the various attack groups.